Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 [[Original article]](DCGAN_art)

+The authors of the DCGAN focused on the architecture of the original GAN and managed to improve it.
+I presume they had to spend quite a long time doing the most exciting thing about deep learning: try a lot of parameters!
+Yay!
+At the end, it totally paid off.
+Among other things, they found out that:

+* Batch normalization is a must in both networks.
+* Fully hidden connected layers are not a good idea.
+* Avoid pooling, simply stride your convolutions!
+* ReLU activations are your friend (almost all the time).

+DCGANs are also relevant because they have become one of the main baselines to implement and test GANs.
+Shortly after the publication of this paper, there were different accessible implementations in [Theano][DCGAN_theano], [Torch][DCGAN_th], [Tensorflow][DCGAN_tf] and [Chainer][DCGAN_chainer] available to test with whatever dataset you can think of.
+So, if you come across a  [creepy](https://github.com/mattya/chainer-DCGAN) [generated](https://www.youtube.com/watch?v=rs3aI7bACGc) [datasets](http://www.aux.tv/wp-content/uploads/2016/01/Screen-Shot-2016-01-19-at-11.39.13-AM.png) you can totally blame the authors of DCGAN for it.

+#### You might want to use DCGANs if

+* You want decent quality samples (depending on the dataset).
+Vanilla GANs could work on simple datasets, but they are not as good as DCGANs.
+* You are looking for a strong baseline to compare with your fancy new state-of-the-art GAN algorithm.

 ### <a name="cgans"></a> Conditional GANs (cGANs)

 **TL;DR:** these are GANs that use extra label information.
 This results in better quality images and being able to control -- to an extent -- how generated images will look.